TechsCode-Team/UltraPermissionsWiki/api/permissions.md

-We are working on our wiki's this page will be added later.
+We are working on our wikis.
+This page will be added later.